Pavithra-Sadheeshkumar/N8N-Automation/Invoice/README.md

 This Automation stop manually entering data from invoices.
 This **n8n workflow** automatically detects new invoice files, uses **Open AI** to read the contents, logs the details into a spreadsheet, and notifies the billing team—all within seconds of a file being uploaded.

 ---
-##   Business Impact
-This automation reduces manual data entry time by 90%, minimizes human error in financial logging, and ensures 100% of invoices are captured within 60 seconds of arrival."

 ## ✨ Key Features